Tag: paranormal

 Good news for Aubrey Greigh Mystery fans:

 I’m celebrating!
 This is my third book this year.
 I should say “our” third book.
 I wrote two of those books (Sam Travis Adventures) with my writing partner, Tom Kasprzak.
-Plus, you can get one of those (Lethal Game) as an audiobook (more to come).
+Plus, you can get Lethal Game as an audiobook (more to come).
 Still, three books in one year is a personal best.
 What’s amazing is that they just get better and better (so my pre-publication readers tell me).

 Below, I offer you a sample of Rogue’s Gallery: Beyond All Reason.
 This scene takes place more than a few years in the future in a high-security apartment inside Chicago’s near southwest loop—the scene of a heinous murder: